privacy-tech-lab/gpc-web-crawler/README.md

 ### 7.1 Python Library for GPP String Decoding

 GPP strings must be decoded.
 The IAB provides a [JavaScript library](https://www.npmjs.com/package/@iabgpp/cmpapi) and an [interactive html decoder](https://iabgpp.com/#) to do so.
 To integrate decoding with our colab notebooks for data analysis, we rewrote the library in Python.
 The library can be found on [our Google Drive](https://drive.google.com/drive/folders/1b542jvVWm4ny9h_12fplL_VRvBfEVxFX?usp=sharing).
+More info can be found in our [Wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Instructions-for-Lab-Members-Performing-Crawls#gpp-string-decoding) and the [related issue](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/89).

 ### 7.2 .well-known/gpc.json Python Script